Diana Andrews’ Instagram, Facebook Go Private After Bodybuilder Fat-Shames Woman

 “I’m writing to express my sincere apologies for my actions.
 I realised that I was wrong to make this silly joke.
 It wasn’t my intention to body shame, hurt or disrespect anyone.
 Thank you guys for all your messages and continued support.”

-According to The Sun, Diana claimed on Facebook that she’s not a bully and that she’d never body-shame anyone, but many people are replying to Andrews that she did indeed body-shame the woman.
+According to the Sun, Diana claimed on Facebook that she’s not a bully and that she’d never body-shame anyone, but many people are replying to Andrews that she did indeed body-shame the woman.

 “I saw this girl walking on the treadmill talking on her phone and I made a video and added a comment that she’s probably ordering take away.
 The whole point of this video was that she’s using her phone while on the treadmill.
 The whole story was turned upside down by taking a screenshot and adding comments that I’m body shaming this woman.
 I would never do this, it’s not who I am.
 I’m always encouraging people to do their best and push themselves.
 I’m here to motivate especially women not to be afraid and get that work done.
 People that know me know I’m not a bully.”

-Andrews posted the above apology on Instagram and Facebook in the wake of the backlash, however, many people are writing on Facebook and Instagram that the apology didn’t seem heartfelt, and that Diana’s apology was too little, too late.
+Andrews posted the above apology on Instagram and Facebook in the wake of the backlash.
+However, many people are writing on Facebook and Instagram that the apology didn’t seem heartfelt, and that Diana’s apology was too little, too late.
 Diana also claimed that she was trying to make a joke about the woman being on her phone while on the treadmill.
 Others on Facebook and Instagram pointed out that Diana, too, was obviously on her phone at the gym when she used it to take photos of the unsuspecting woman at the gym.

 Many people are coming to the defense of the woman featured in the photo, with Facebook and Instagram being filled with comments saying that at least the woman was at the gym trying to get in better shape when Andrews body-shamed her.
 The London-based bodybuilder is being compared to Dani Mathers, as reported by the Inquisitr in the following tweet.
 Mathers is a Playboy Playmate who found herself in a heap of trouble when she took a naked photo of an older woman at a gym and published it via Snapchat, along with a caption that read if she couldn’t “un-see” the woman’s body, her friend shouldn’t be able to either.